-Resident Investors Mutual Fund Tax on dividend Taxed in the hands of unitholders at applicable rate under the provisions of the Income-tax Act, 1961 (Act) Taxed in the hands of unitholders at the rate of 20% under section 115A/115AD of the Act (plus applicable surcharge and health and education cess) Capital gain Long Term: 10% (plus applicable surcharge and health and education cess) without indexation (Refer Note 5) 10% (plus applicable surcharge and health and education cess) without indexation (Refer Note 5) Short Term: 15% (plus applicable surcharge and health and education cess) 15% (plus applicable surcharge and health and education cess)
+Resident Investors Mutual Fund Tax on dividend Taxed in the hands of unitholders at applicable rate under the provisions of the Income-tax Act, 1961 (Act) Taxed in the hands of unitholders at the rate of 20% under section 115A/115AD of the Act (plus applicable surcharge and health and education cess) Capital Gains on Specified Mutual Funds irrespective of period of holding (Refer Note 6) Will be taxed at the normal rates depending upon the slab of each individual (plus applicable surcharge and health and education cess) Will be taxed at the normal rates depending upon the slab of each individual (40% in case of Foreign companies) (plus applicable surcharge and health and education cess)

 The information is provided for general information only.
-However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors / authorised dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the schemes.
+However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors / authorised dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the schemes

-Notes -
+Note -

 - 1. PGIM India Mutual Fund is a Mutual Fund registered with the Securities & Exchange Board of India and hence the entire income of the Mutual Fund will be exempt from income tax in accordance with the provisions of section 10(23D) of the Act. - 2.
-Surcharge at the following rate to be levied in case of individual / HUF / non-corporate non-firm unit holders for equity oriented mutual fund:
+Surcharge at the following rate to be levied in case of individual / HUF/ non-corporate non-firm unit holders:

-Income Individual /HUF / non-corporate non- firm unit holders (a) Above Rs 50 lakh upto 1 crore (including dividend income and 10% capital gains income under section 111A, 112 and 112A of the Act) (b) Above Rs 1 crore upto Rs 2 crores (including dividend income 15% and capital gains income under section 111A and 112A of the Act) (c) Above Rs 2 crores upto Rs 5 crores [excluding dividend income 25% (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act) (d) Above Rs 5 crores [excluding dividend income (dividend 37% received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act)
+Income Individual/ HUF / non-corporate non-firm unit holders (a) Above Rs 50 lakh upto Rs 1 crore (including dividend income and capital gains income under section 111A, 112 and 112A of the Act) 10%

-(e) Above Rs 2 crores [including dividend income (dividend 15% received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act)] but not covered in point (c) and (d) above
+(b) Above Rs 1 crore upto Rs 2 crores (including dividend income and capital gains income under section 111A, 112 and 112A of the Act) 15% (c) Above Rs 2 crores upto Rs 5 crores [excluding dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act] 25% (d) Above Rs 5 crores [excluding dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act) 37% (e) Above Rs 2 crores [including dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act)] but not covered in point (c) and (d) above 15%

-\Surcharge rate shall not exceed 25% in case of individual and HUF opting for new tax regime under section 115BAC of the Act.
+Surcharge rate shall not exceed 25% in case of individual and HUF opting for new tax regime under section 115BAC of the Act.

-3. Surcharge rates for Companies/ firm
+3. Surcharge rates for Companies

-Total Income Rate of Surcharge for Domestic companies Rate of Surcharge for Foreign Companies
+Total Income Rate of Surcharge for Domestic companies [] Rate of Surcharge for Foreign Companies

-Above Rs 1 crore upto Rs 7% 2%
+Above Rs 1 crore upto Rs 10 7% 2%

-10 crores
+crores

 Above Rs 10 crores 12% 5%

-\Surcharge rate shall be 10% in case resident companies opting taxation under section 115BAA and section 115BAB of the Act on any income earned.
+Surcharge rate shall be 10% in case resident companies opting taxation under section 115BAA and section 115BAB on any income earned.

-In case of firm with total income exceeding Rs 1 crore, surcharge rate shall be 12%.
+In case of firm with total income exceeding Rs.1 crore, surcharge rate shall be 12%.

-- 4. Health and Education cess at 4% on aggregate of base tax and surcharge. - 5.
-As per section 112A of the Act, long-term capital gains, exceeding Rs 1,00,000, arising from transfer of equity oriented mutual funds, shall be chargeable at the rate of 10% (plus applicable surcharge and health and education cess). - 6.
-The Scheme will attract securities transaction tax (STT) at 0.001% on the redemption value. - 7.
-Withholding of Taxation by Mutual Fund will as per applicable withholding tax rate. - 8.
+- 4. Health and Education cess @ 4% on aggregate of base tax and surcharge. - 5.
+Withholding of Taxation by Mutual Fund will as per applicable withholding tax rate. - 6.
 All the above non-resident investors may also claim the tax treaty benefits available, if any.